groovyefx/efx/README.md

 efx
 ===

-A library for writing JavaFX 2.0+ applications.Using groovy language is recommanded
+A little framework for writing JavaFX 2.0+ applications.
+Its major usage is form validation.For a quick start,you can take a look at efx.sample.form.groovy.PersonFormApp